Finding clarity and peace of mind in a busy life

 You are in what’s called the “autopilot mode”.
 It can be truly exhausting, because it triggers your stress system.

 You are not alone.
 In our busy lives with so many stimuli and distractions, our stress system gets triggered much more often than it was designed to be.
-We build up chronic stress and fatigue because our body is in constant state of alert.
+Add to that the constant solicitations of our smart phones which keep our body and mind in a constant state of alert and contribute to building up chronic stress and fatigue.

 Mindfulness offers ways for you to step out of this stressful autopilot mode.